Robert Davies (British Army officer): Court-martial

-He afterwards migrated to Australia and lived with his family in Kogarah, Sydney.
 The Times of 1 October 1970 reported that his medal had been sold for a then record £2,100.
 It is now on display at the Imperial War Museum.
 Upon his death on 27 September 1975 he was cremated and his remains interred at the Northern Suburbs Crematorium, Sydney.
 His interment niche is located in the "OT" wall, niche 175.